altomator/Image_Retrieval/README.md

 Each line describes the best classified class (according to its probability) and also the probability for all the other classes.

 4. The classification data must then be reinjected in the metadata files:
-- Copy the data.csv file at the same level than the toolbox.pl script (or set a path in the $dataFile var)
+- Copy the data.csv file at the same level than the toolbox.pl script (or set a path in the `$dataFile` var)
 - Set some parameters in toolbox.pl:
-$TFthreshold: minimal confidence score for a classification to be used
+ - `$TFthreshold`: minimal confidence score for a classification to be used
-$lookForAds: for newspapers, say if the ads class must be used
+ - `$lookForAds`: for newspapers, say if the ads class must be used

 - Use the toolbox.pl script to import the CNN classification data in the illustrations metadata files:
 >perl toolbox.pl -importTF IN_md
 >perl toolbox.pl -importTF IN_md -p # for newspapers